react-navigation/react-navigation.github.io/versioned_docs/version-8.x/themes.md

 ## Using the current theme in your own components

-To gain access to the theme in any component that is rendered inside the navigation container:, you can use the `useTheme` hook.
+To gain access to the theme in any component that is rendered inside the navigation container, you can use the `useTheme` hook.
 It returns the theme object:

 ```js name="System themes" snack static2dynamic
 import * as React from 'react';